cryptocopycats/cache.kitties.json/README.md

 - /200_000-299_999
 - ...

-and inside the block again in blocks of one thousand e.g.
+and inside the block again in blocks of one thousand e.g.:
 - /000
 - /001
 - /002